eslint/eslint/docs/rules/require-unicode-regexp.md

 const c = new RegExp("ccc", "u")
 const d = new RegExp("ddd", "giu")

-// This rule ignores RegExp calls if the flags are not constant. const e = new RegExp("eee", flags)
+// This rule ignores RegExp calls if the flags could not be evaluated to a static value. function f(flags) {
+    return new RegExp("eee", flags)
+}
 ```

 ## When Not To Use It